tal66/expenses-tracker/README.md

 ## Install

-Fill in credit card credentials in `config.toml`, and optionally add Gemini API key.
+Fill in credit card credentials in `config.toml`, and optionally add Gemini API key,
+and user background in `expenses_tracker/data/user_background.txt`.
 Then:

 ```bash